webdev-taras/obj-accumulator/README.md

 Provides safe and reliable way to accumulate and store objects in storage not reachable outside.

+Adding object into storage can be restricted by validation (e.g. instanceof, typeof, duck typing...) in order to be sure if all objects in storage are the same type.

 ## Install

 > Install on Node.JS with [npm](https://www.npmjs.com/)